audeering/w2v2-age-gender-how-to/README.md

 $ pip install audonnx
 ```

-Load model and test on random signal.
+Load the model with six layers and test on random signal.

 ```python
 import audeer